larrykoubiak/npp-plugins/HTMLTag/Doc/HTMLTag-readme.txt

 - Ctrl+T to select the matching tag;
 - Shift+Ctrl+T to select both tags and the entire contents in between.

-- Ctrl+E to encode all selected non-ASCII characters to their HTML entities;
+- Ctrl+E to Encode all selected non-ASCII characters to their HTML entities;
 - Shift+Ctrl+E to dEcode all selected HTML entities.

 All options are available under the Plugins menu item 'HTML Tag'; the shortcut keys can be adjusted